galaxyproject/galaxy-hub/src/use/orione/index.md

 image: "/src/use/orione/orione-logo.png"
 comments:
   - 'From the [GCC2013](/src/events/gcc2013/index.md) poster "[Engaging Galaxy in Microbiology](/src/events/gcc2013/abstracts/posters/index.md#p7-engaging-galaxy-in-microbiology)"'
   - "We started on selecting the relevant software in the microbiology area, developing then all the necessary tools to integrate them into the Galaxy ecosystem.
-In addition to that, we made available several specialized workflows covering major applications such as bacterial resequencing, de novo assembly, scaffolding, bacterial RNA-seq, gene annotation and metagenomics.
-Orione provides additional capabilities to perform integrative, reproducible and transparent bioinformatic data analysis in microbiology thus expanding the constellation of specialized Galaxy based web servers as [Nebula](/src/public-galaxy-servers/index.md#nebula), [Cistrome](/src/public-galaxy-servers/index.md#cistrome) and several others."
+In addition to that, we made available several specialized workflows covering major applications such as bacterial resequencing, de novo assembly, scaffolding, bacterial RNA-seq, gene annotation and metagenomics."
 user_support:
   - "email: galaxyadmin AT crs4 DOT it"
 quotas: